 Some might say that style and politics are mutually exclusive.
 I’d beg to differ.
-Sure, the way you choose to dress can seem frivolous compared to the tragedies happening in the world, but the truth is that style has been and continues to be a tool for marginalized communities as a form of visual dissent.
+Sure, how you dress can seem frivolous compared to the tragedies happening in the world, but the truth is that style has been and continues to be a tool for marginalized communities as a form of visual dissent.
 As we celebrate Women’s History Month and reflect on the history of how women fought for our right to participate in democracy (while wearing all-white, might I add), let us note the role style can play in the fight for the rights of all marginalized groups.

-By no means am I looking to diminish the message of any movement, especially when we're advocating for human rights, but fashion doesn’t have to take away from the message or the fight; it can add to it.
+By no means am I looking to diminish the message of any movement, especially when we're advocating for human rights and bodily autonomy, but fashion doesn’t have to take away from the message or the fight; it can add to it.
 How you choose to dress can speak to your beliefs and your gender identity.
 The slogan t-shirt you choose to wear says way more than what's just on the surface—every purchase you make impacts the environment and the communities that are producing the products you buy.
 But you don’t have to take my word for it.
 Ahead, I’ve tapped fashion historian Laura McLaws Helms to speak to the intersection between style and politics and how style can be a form of dissent.

 Tell us a little about yourself.
 Where did you study?